 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Generally, it works just as well as the brand name drug and usually costs less.
-There are generic drug substitutes available for many brand name drugs.
+Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
+Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
+There are generic drug substitutes or biosimilar alternatives available for many brand name drugs and some biological products.